letoribo/mcp-graphql-enhanced/README.md

 # Using a local schema file instead of introspection
 ENDPOINT=http://localhost:3000/graphql SCHEMA=./schema.graphql npx mcp-graphql

+# Using a schema file hosted at a URL
+ENDPOINT=http://localhost:3000/graphql SCHEMA=https://example.com/schema.graphql npx mcp-graphql
 ```

 ## Resources

 - **graphql-schema**: The server exposes the GraphQL schema as a resource that clients can access.
-This is either the local schema file or based on an introspection query.
+This is either the local schema file, a schema file hosted at a URL, or based on an introspection query.

 ## Available Tools

 The server provides two main tools:

 1. **introspect-schema**: This tool retrieves the GraphQL schema.
 Use this first if you don't have access to the schema as a resource.
-This uses either the local schema file or an introspection query.
+This uses either the local schema file, a schema file hosted at a URL, or an introspection query.

 2. **query-graphql**: Execute GraphQL queries against the endpoint.
 By default, mutations are disabled unless `ALLOW_MUTATIONS` is set to `true`.